-The financial statements of R3D Resources for FY2020 were audited by HLB Mann Judd in accordance with Australian Auditing Standards.
+The financial statements of R3D Resources for HY2021 were reviewed by HLB Mann Judd in accordance with Australian Auditing Standards.
 HLB Mann Judd has issued an unqualified audit opinion on these financial statements.

-Without modification of its audit opinion, HLB Mann Judd's audit report included a paragraph drawing attention to the fact that there were events or conditions, along with other matters disclosed in the financial statements indicating that a material uncertainty existed that may cast doubts on the Company's ability to continue as a going concern.
+Without modification of its review conclusion, HLB Mann Judd's review report included a paragraph drawing attention to the fact that there were events or conditions, along with other matters disclosed in the financial statements indicating that a material uncertainty existed that may cast doubts on the Company's ability to continue as a going concern.